Close Navigation

 CHAS

-CHAS have announced that they are launching new levels within their portals.
-These new levels enable you to provide more information that can be verified by an assessor to show the competency of your company.
+These new verified levels enable you to provide more information that can be assessed by an assessor to show the competency of your company.

 This is falling in line with the likes of Constructionline who already have this in place with the launch of their new levels during 2017.